resgateio/resgate/resprotocol.md

 * connection events - affects a client connection
 * system events - affects the system

-## Resource events
+# Resource events

+**Subject**
+`event.<resourceName>.<eventName>`

-Resource events for a given resource MUST be sent by the same service that handles the resource's requests, to ensure all responses and events are sent in chronological order.
+Resource events are sent for a given resource, and MUST be sent by the same service that handles the resource's requests.
+This is to ensure all responses and events for a resource are sent in chronological order.

 Events and responses from two different resources may be sent in non-chronological order, even if the resources are handled by the same service, or if a resource is a model of another collection resource.

 When a resource is modified, the service MUST send the defined events that describe the changes made.
 If a service fails to do so, maybe due to a program crash or a service loading stale data on restart, it MUST send a [System reset event](#system-reset-event) for the affected resources.

-### Model change event
+## Model change event

-**Topic**
+**Subject**
 `event.<resourceName>.change`

 Change events are sent when a [model](#model)'s properties has been changed.